 Assign Two-Factor or Multiple-Factor Authentication

 However, NIST has debarred the use of SMS messages for two-factor authentication.
 The updated guidelines state that sending SMS messages is risky since the message content could be intercepted or redirected, thereby paving the way for unauthorized access.
-Although, if a business is using SMS messages for their two-factor authentication procedures, they must certify that the user connects their phone number to a mobile network instead of a VoIP service.
+Although, if a business uses SMS messages for their two-factor authentication procedures, they must certify that the user connects their phone number to a mobile network instead of a VoIP service.

 Avoid Frequent Password Changes